 A path name specifies file locations, for example,

-to construct path names in statements that work on any platform.
-This
+names in statements that work on any platform.
+This function is particularly

-where necessary.
-The file separator character is the symbol that distinguishes
+necessary.
+The file separator character is the symbol that distinguishes one

-one folder level from another in a path name.
-A forward slash (/)
+folder level from another in a path name.
+A forward slash

-is a valid separator on any platform.
-A backward slash (\) is valid
+(/) is a valid separator on any platform.
+A backward slash (\) is valid only

 File names must start with a letter, and can contain letters, digits, or underscores.

 Avoid using accent characters such as umlauts or circumflexes in path names.
 MATLAB might not recognize the path.
 In addition, attempts to save a file to such a path might result in unpredictable behavior.

 If a path or file name contains spaces, enclose the input in single quotes.
 For example: